 - If you are 18-64, please book here.

 - If you are booking for your child aged 2-17, please book here.
 (See more information on the children's flu vaccine below.)

+There is currently no availability of vaccines for those not in the at-risk groups, however we may get private stock later in the season (check back here for updates).
 The HSE supplies vaccines for at-risk groups only.
-There is currently no availability of vaccines for those not in the at-risk groups, as there is no private stock of vaccines in Ireland at present.
 Please do not contact the surgery regarding the flu vaccine unless you are in an at-risk group, unfortuantely we have no capacity to provide one (despite previous vaccinations).